johnnylyimo/MemoryDiary_NextJS_Web_App/README.md

 print (" SHARING IS CARING ")

-fmt.Println ( " LET ME ALSO MAKE THE THE WORLD BETTER PLACE. ") ;
+fmt.Println (" THROUGH CODING LET ME ALSO MAKE THE THE WORLD BETTER PLACE. ")

 # Please Support me
 I will going on developing apps and share them here.
 If you like what am doing and the good spirit i have of sharing with you; please support me click buy me a coffee below.